 I don’t want to replace or work again on a window dressing for many years.
 I had previously had one such window and unfortunately, no matter what I did, the string I used was breaking constantly requiring attention.
 Also, it is a LOT more work in designing the rods system.

-Below are some of my creations, I hope these will inspire and give you a new perspective about window dressing.
+Below are some of my creations, I hope these will inspire and give you a new perspective on window dressing.
 Virtually all self-help articles I could find only deal with simple creations but it’s not really much more complicated to create a unique design specific to each window and, more importantly, it’s within the means of someone who has basic sewing skills and patience.

-One home I previously had (New Jersey) was a two story building and the windows were relatively small (less than 60” high, about 32” wide) with the exception of a patio door which was of course the regular 72” wide and 80” high.
+One home I previously had (New Jersey) was a two-story building and the windows were relatively small (less than 60” high, about 32” wide) with the exception of a patio door which was of course the regular 72” wide and 80” high.

 There was no corner window and the walls were all drywall over wood frame making the installation relatively easy.
 Here are some images: